My Top 5 Essential Oils

 Mix together and use as massage oil.
 Do not use without the base oil or use more drops because it could ‘burn’ the skin or make the person nauseous.

-Each oil has it’s own uses and things that it helps for.
+Each oil has its own uses and things that it helps for.
 Below is the breakdown of the oils.

 #1 Tea Tree Oil

 Tea tree oil is derived from the leaves of the tea tree.
-The tea tree was named by eighteenth century sailors, who made tea that smelled like nutmeg from the leaves of the tree growing on the swampy southeast Australian coast.
+The tea tree was named by eighteenth-century sailors, who made tea that smelled like nutmeg from the leaves of the tree growing on the swampy southeast Australian coast.
 Do not confuse the tea tree with the unrelated common tea plant that is used to make black and green teas.

 Tea tree oil is applied to the skin (used topically) for infections such as acne, fungal infections of the nail (onychomycosis), lice, scabies, athlete’s foot (tinea pedis), and ringworm.
-It is also used topically as a local antiseptic for cuts and abrasions, for burns, insect bites and stings, boils, vaginal infections, recurrent herpes labialis, toothache, infections of the mouth and nose, sore throat, and for ear infections such as otitis media and otitis externa.
+It is also used topically as a local antiseptic for cuts and abrasions, burns, insect bites and stings, boils, vaginal infections, recurrent herpes labialis, toothache, infections of the mouth and nose, sore throat, and ear infections such as otitis media and otitis externa.
 Some people add it to bath water to treat cough, bronchial congestion, and pulmonary inflammation.

 #2 Peppermint Oil